-You may wish to bookmark the Information for Academic Advisors page because this page not only will provide you with the login link but also will be where we post any announcements specifically for advisors.
+You may wish to bookmark the Information for Academic Advisors page.
+It not only will provide you with the login link but will also show any announcements specifically for advisors.

 Logging in to the PNP Student Profiles

 - Click “Log In to the PNP System” and enter your NetID and password.
 Two-factor authentication is not required.
 This will take you to the Search page:

 - Enter the student’s 9-digit UIN with no spaces and no hyphens.

-- If you do not know the UIN, enter the student’s full name.
+- If you do not know the UIN, enter the student’s full name, if possible.
 It must be the legal name, not the "preferred first name."
 The field is not case-sensitive.
 If the student's name is not unique, a table of “Search Results” will appear.
-The arrow next to each column title allows you to list the search results in ascending or descending order, whichever you prefer (e.g., sort by first name, sort by date of birth) in ascending or descending order, ).
+The arrow in each column title allows you to sort the results (e.g., by first name, by date of birth) in ascending or descending order, ).
 Click on the UIN of the student whose records you wish to see.

 - If you do not know the UIN or full name, enter partial information according to these rules: